7 MIN READ

 Malformed Ears

-Occasionally while scouting corn late in the season, unusual shaped or malformed ears will be found.
-Environmental, insect, and chemical stress during the vegetative and early reproductive stages (V5 to R3) of corn can cause abnormal or malformed ears.
+Occasionally, while scouting corn late in the season, unusual shaped or malformed ears may be found.
+Environmental, insect, and chemical stress during the vegetative and early reproductive stages of corn (V5 to R3) can cause abnormal or malformed ears.
 Distinctly different symptoms develop depending on the timing, type, and severity of the stress.
 Pesticide applications can be a source of stress on corn if the application occurs outside of product label conditions or other stresses increase corn susceptibility.

 Late-season scouting is an excellent way to assess the weed management plan.
-It can verify weed escapes, new weed species, and distribution of weeds within the field.
-With this knowledge the weed management plan for the following cropping season can be adjusted to respond to the weed situation.
+It can help verify weed escapes, new weed species, and distribution of weeds within the field.
+With this knowledge the weed management plan for the following cropping season can be adjusted to respond to the weed situation.4

 • Identifying weed species and the extent and distribution of weed infestations in a field can help with herbicide selection and application timing to keep tough-to-control weeds in check next season.

-• Weeds with late season germination and survival and/or prolific seed production, may require multiple herbicide modes of action and sequential applications.
+• Weeds with late season germination and survival and/or prolific seed production, may require multiple herbicide sites of action and sequential applications.

 • Weeds present at harvest may indicate that a postemergence (POST) herbicide application that includes a residual may need to be part of the weed management plan.

-• The POST herbicide program may need a different mix of herbicide modes of action to cope with the weed spectrum.
+• The POST herbicide program may need a different mix of herbicide sites of action to cope with the weed spectrum.

 • A pre-emergence (PRE) herbicide program alone may not provide the diversity and longevity of herbicide action necessary to manage the weed situation without a sequential POST application.

 The most common nutrient deficiencies observed late season are nitrogen and potassium.
 Both nutrients are mobile in the plant and are translocated to newer growth.
 Nitrogen deficiency symptoms appear on leaves as a V-shaped yellowing, starting at the tip and progressing down the midrib toward the leaf base (Figure 4).
-When deficient, nitrogen can be translocated from the stalk to the developing kernels, resulting in weak stalks and predisposes the stalk to infection by stalk rot pathogens.
+When deficient, nitrogen can be translocated from the stalk to the developing kernels which weakens the stalks and predisposes the stalks to infection by stalk rot pathogens.
 Potassium deficient plants exhibit a yellowing and necrosis along the margins of the leaf on older leaves but may not exhibit symptoms on newer growth (Figure 5).
-Potassium deficient plants are also predisposed to lodging as potassium plays a role in maintaining stalk integrity.
+Potassium deficient plants are also predisposed to lodging as potassium plays a role in maintaining stalk integrity.6

 Figure 4.
 Nitrogen deficiency in corn.
 Photo is provided courtesy of the International Plant Nutrition Institute (IPNI) and its IPNI Crop Nutrient Deficiency Image Collection, C.Witt, J.M.
 Pasuquin.